Skip to main content

 About La Cave de Baille

-For someone planning in Marseille, La Cave de Baille is best approached with narrow expectations.
-The verified details are limited: it is in Marseille, the dress code is casual, the listed hours are Tuesday to Friday from 10 AM to 8 PM, Saturday from 4 PM to 8 PM, closed Sunday and Monday.
+For someone planning in Marseille, La Cave de Baille works best with narrow expectations.
+It is in Marseille, the dress code is casual, the listed hours are Tuesday to Friday from 10 AM to 8 PM, Saturday from 4 PM to 8 PM, closed Sunday and Monday.

 A casual Marseille pick for practical planning

 The main caveat is expectation-setting.
-Do not choose this based on assumptions about a polished special-occasion dinner, a chef-led tasting format, a specific cuisine, or group seating details, because those specifics are not verified here.
-Choose it only when the confirmed hours and casual dress code are enough for your Marseille plan.
+Do not choose this based on assumptions about a polished special-occasion dinner, a chef-led tasting format, a specific cuisine, or group seating details.
+Choose it only when the hours and casual dress code are enough for your Marseille plan.

 Where it fits against other options

-If you are comparing named options, Regain, La Femme du Boucher, LA BELLA PIZZA, Panpanzerotti, Caterine are useful alternatives to consider, depending on what you can verify for your date and occasion.
+If you are comparing named options, Regain, La Femme du Boucher, LA BELLA PIZZA, Panpanzerotti, Caterine are useful alternatives to consider, depending on what you need for your date and occasion.

 Location